-A professional development fund in the amount of \$15,000 per year is available to all Members.
-The decision of the Dean to award a professional development subsidy is non-grievable.
+A professional development fund in the amount of \$15,000 per year is available to all eligible Members.
+The decision of the Dean to approve a professional development subsidy is non-grievable.

-- (a) Part-time Instructors who have taught eighteen (18) credits since May 1, 2007, or who achieve RFR per Article 17.4(a) are eligible to apply. - (b) Eligible Members may apply to their respective Dean for a subsidy up to seven hundred and fifty dollars (\$750) per year in support of professional development conferences or activities.
-If the Member is presenting, the Member may apply for a subsidy of up to one thousand five hundred dollars (\$1,500).
+- (a) Part-time Instructors who have taught eighteen (18) credits since May 1, 2007, or who have achieved RFR per Article 17.4(a) are eligible to apply. - (b) Eligible Members may apply to their respective Dean for a subsidy up to eight hundred dollars (\$800) per year in support of professional development conferences or activities or to support research-related activities.
+If the Member is presenting at an academic or research related conference, the Member may apply for a subsidy of up to one thousand six hundred dollars (\$1,600).